 Generally, all fuels and propellants should be stored in cold and dark conditions.
 All reactions leading to the deterioration of the quality of liquid energy carriers proceed faster at elevated temperatures.
 This should be avoided by cold storage.
-Degradation induced by light leads to faster aging of fuels and propellants and therefore should be excluded.
-Research projects have shown that long-term stability under good storage propellants conditions and with sufficient addition/stabilization of B100 can be over six months, and in the case of B20 mixtures many years.
-If storage out of prescribed conditions is expected (e.g. in emergency aggregates, network replacement devices), the use of biodiesel or mixtures with biodiesel is discouraged.
+Degradation induced by light leads to faster aging of fuels and propellants and there fore should be excluded.

+Research projects have shown that long-term stability under good storage propellants conditions and with sufficient addition/stabilization of B100 can be over six months, and in the case of B20 mixtures many years.^{13,14} If storage out of prescribed conditions is expected (e.g. in emergency aggregates, network replacement devices), the use of biodiesel or mixtures with biodiesel is discouraged.15

-- BetrSichV Regulation on operational safety German implementation of guideline 2009/104 / EG. - WHG Water Ressources Act - AwSV Ordinance on Installation for the handling of water hazardous substances - TRwS Technical rules for water hazardous materials; TRwS 791 for installations using fuel oil - VV TB Administrative provision of Technical Requirements for Construction Works - BlmSchG Federal law on protection against emissions - Bürkert Fluid Control Systems durability table - Institute of Heat and Oil Techniques e.
-V., Project Resistance of materials, 2009 - German Society for Petroleum and Coal Science and Technology e.
-V. - Project 729 - Institute of Heat and Oil Techniques e.
-V. construction parts of oil fuelling - German Society for Petroleum and Coal - R. L. McCormick, E. Christensen, Fuel Processing Technology, 128, 2014, 339 - 348. - German Society for Petroleum and Coal Science and Technology e.
-V. - Project 714 - German Federal Office of Civil Protection and Disaster Assistance - emergency power supply in enterprises and public authorities
+- BetrSichV Regulation on operational safety German implementation of guideline 2009/104 / EG. - WHG Water Ressources Act - AwSV Ordinance on Installation for the handling of water hazardous substances - 4 TRwS Technical rules for water hazardous materials; TRwS 791 for installations using fuel oil - 5 VV TB Administrative provision of Technical Requirements for Construction Works - BImSchG Federal law on protection against emissions - 7 Bürkert Fluid Control Systems durability table - 8 Institute of Heat and Oil Techniques e.
+V., Project Resistance of materials, 2009 - DGMK e.V.
+Project 729 - ${\rm 10}$ $\,$ Institute of Heat and Oil Techniques e.
+V. construction parts of oil fuelling - 11 DGMK e.V.
+Project 780 - 12 DGMK e.V.
+Project 770 - R. L. McCormick, E. Christensen, Fuel Processing Technology, 128, 2014, 339 - 348. - 14 DGMK e.V.
+Project 714 - 15 German Federal Office of Civil Protection and Disaster Assistanceemergency power supply in enterprises and public authorities